sapcc/swift-http-import/README.md

 ubuntu-repos/pool/main/p/pam/pam_1.1.8.orig.tar.gz
 ```

+The order of jobs is significant: Source trees will be scraped in the order indicated by the `jobs` list.

 There is also support for SSL client based authentication against the source.
 Hereby the server CA is optional.
 ```yaml
 jobs: